tytydraco/yessleep/out/Cinnamon.md

 Still, I can't leave her there another day.

+I wish this were the kind of smell you could hide beneath something else.
+Something familiar.
+Something a person already expected to be there.

+Some smells are easier than others.

 Cinna is behind the plastic storage bins along the back wall, wrapped in one of our old moving blankets.

 She's so small that hiding her wasn't difficult.